Acer sinopurpurascens W.C. Cheng

 Conservation status Least concern (LC)

 Although an attractive and elegant tree that deserves widespread cultivation, Acer sinopurpurascens is extremely rare in horticulture due to difficulties in its propagation.
 The species is dioecious and specimens are widely separated, eliminating potential for cross-pollination.
-Possibilities for grafting have generally been considered limited by the relative absence of rootstock material, though offspring from seedling-producing Acer sterculiaceum provide opportunity for experimentation.
+Possibilities for grafting have generally been considered limited by the paucity of appropriate rootstock material, though offspring from seedling-producing Acer sterculiaceum provide opportunity for experimentation.
 While not seed-producing, the red flowers, appearing early in the year and on young plants, are spectacular (le Hardÿ de Beaulieu 2003).

-Like some (but not all) members of Section Lithocarpa, A. sinopurpurascens has lactiferous sap.
+Like some (but not all) members of Section Lithocarpa, Acer sinopurpurascens has lactiferous sap.
 In leaf it is most likely to be confused with A. tsinglingense, which also has lactiferous sap, but the flowers of that species are yellowish green rather than red or purple (Xu et al. 2008; Aiello & Crowley 2021).